BrianBartling/lily-lute/README.md

 # tab-tools

-*tab-tools* is a toolbox for typesetting lute tablature, but is currently only implemented for French style Renaissance tablature.
+*tab-tools* is a toolbox containing assorted tools for typesetting lute tablature.
+It is currently only implemented for French-style Renaissance tablature.

 This package is intended to be used with GNU LilyPond.
 It belongs to *openLilyLib*, LilyPond's community library system.
 Therefore getting and installing *tab-tools* is automatically handled by